Sentimental comedy

 Sentimental comedy is an 18th-century dramatic genre which sprang up as a reaction to the immoral tone of English Restoration plays.
 In sentimental comedies, middle-class protagonists triumphantly overcome a series of moral trials.
 These plays aimed to produce tears rather than laughter and reflected contemporary philosophical conceptions of humans as inherently good but capable of being led astray by bad example.
 By appealing to his noble sentiments, a man could be reformed and set back on the path of virtue.
-While the plays contained characters whose natures seemed overly virtuous and whose problems were too easily resolved, they were accepted by audiences as truthful representations of the human predicament.
+Although the plays contained characters whose natures seemed overly virtuous and whose problems were too easily resolved, they were accepted by audiences as truthful representations of the human predicament.

 Elements of the genre

 The characters in sentimental comedy are either strictly good or bad.
 Heroes have no faults or bad habits, villains are thoroughly evil or morally degraded.
 The authors' purpose was to show the audience the innate goodness of people and that through morality people who have been led astray can find the path of righteousness.

 The plot usually centered on the domestic trials of middle-class couples and included romantic love scenes.
 Their private woes are exhibited with much emotional stress intended to arouse the spectator’s pity and suspense in advance of the approaching happy ending.
 Lovers are often shown separated from each other by socioeconomic factors at the beginning, but brought together in the end by a discovery about the identity of the lower class lover.
 Plots also contained an element of mystery to be solved.
 Verse was not used in order to create a closer illusion of reality.
 It was thought that rhyme would obscure the true meaning of the words and make the truth disappear.

 The playwrights of this genre aimed to bring the audience to tears, not laughter, as the name sentimental comedy might suggest.
 They believed that noisy laughter inhibited the silent sympathy and thought of the audience.
 Playwrights strove to touch the feelings of the spectators so that they could learn from the play and relate the events they witnessed on stage to their own lives, causing them to live more virtuously.